Diamondbacks vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has collected 123 hits with 32 doubles, a triple, 26 home runs and 48 walks.
-He has driven in 79 runs with three stolen bases.
+- Anthony Santander has 124 hits with 33 doubles, a triple, 26 home runs, 48 walks and 79 RBI.
+He's also stolen three bases.

 Santander Recent Games